Part 3: Semi-Comprehensive CFD Software

 Other Points

-First, residuals are not tracked via a normalized/averaged global error across all cells- they are tracked based on an order of magnitude basis in relation to the original solution.
-This means that instead of tracking towards a residual target of 1.0e-3 or 1.0e-4, the equivalent target is -3.0 or -4.0 corresponding to 3 or 4 orders of magnitude reduction in error from the initial iteration.
-To get down to this level for a simple laminar pipe flow case with default solver settings (3 multigrids, default CFL number and discretization schemes) took an extreme amount of time on a multiple core machine.
-One of the tutorials we attempted to run failed to hit the convergence criteria in over 4 hours on 16 cores.
+First, residuals are not tracked via a normalized/averaged global error across all cells—they are tracked based on an order of magnitude basis in relation to the original solution.
+This means that instead of tracking towards a residual target of 1.0e-3 or 1.0e-4, the equivalent target is -3.0 or -4.0, corresponding to 3 or 4 orders of magnitude reduction in error from the initial iteration.
+In our original testing, getting down to this level for a simple laminar pipe flow case took an extreme amount of time on a multiple core machine; one tutorial failed to hit the convergence criteria in over 4 hours on 16 cores.
+However, the 2026 Fidelity platform is now optimized for Native GPU acceleration, which significantly overcomes the high computational cost previously seen on multi-core CPU machines.

-The second thing we noticed is that these residuals are tracked every “cycle” and not “iteration”.
-To us, a cycle is a multigrid scheme term as within each iteration of a multigrid algorithm, the matrix is coarsened and relaxed for several layers in order to solve the finest grid more efficiently.
-Are the cycles here the same as iterations?
-Not sure.
+The second thing we noticed is that these residuals are tracked every “cycle” and not “iteration.”
+To us, a cycle is a multigrid scheme term, as within each iteration of a multigrid algorithm, the matrix is coarsened and relaxed for several layers in order to solve the finest grid more efficiently.
 We did note that inputting the number of iterations as a stopping criteria does not necessarily end the simulation at that number of cycles.
-Since OMNIS is solving on (by default) 3 grids via a multigrid approach, perhaps the number of iterations input as a stopping criteria is meant to be for the final/finest grid only, and not the sum of all three grids.
+Since the solver uses a multigrid approach, the number of iterations input as a stopping criteria may be meant for the final/finest grid only.
+In the current Fidelity multigrid scheme, a cycle encompasses these multiple relaxations across coarsened grid levels, and Cadence has since improved its documentation to shed more light on independent multigrid residual tuning to limit this confusion.

-The parallel processing seems to be working, however, the test cases we ran took significantly longer to reach convergence versus other comparable solvers.
-Perhaps we were trying to converge to much too low of a target.
-This could be due to the fact that the residual tolerance the user specifies applies to all of the multigrids.
-Maybe this speeds things up and perhaps some independent multigrid residual tuning should be added here as well.
-In any case, more light should be shed determining convergence through residual errors via user documentation in order to limit confusion.
+The parallel processing seems to be working, however, our initial test cases took significantly longer to reach convergence versus other solvers.
+This could be due to the fact that the residual tolerance applies to all of the multigrids.
+In any case, more light should be shed on determining convergence through residual errors via user documentation.
+We did not originally test any batch mode processes or cloud computing; however, the Fidelity CFD platform is now fully integrated into cloud-native environments like Rescale, offering scalable, on-demand GPU resources for large-scale studies.

 Licensing and Cost